Skip to main content

 Tier 1 — Conversation Context

-• Summaries only — conversation sees carrier + premium + error count, not 10K-token JSONs
+• Summaries only — conversation sees carrier + premium + error count, not 10K-token JSONs.
+Intake writes a compact enriched_data_summary (~500 tokens) that downstream agents read instead of the full payload.

-• Cache-safe prefix — static system prompt + tool defs (~15K tokens) cached at up to 90% savings
+• Cache-safe prefix — static system prompt + tool defs (~15K tokens) cached via AnthropicPromptCachingMiddleware at up to 90% savings.

-• Per-UC system prompts — git-tracked .md files, never mutated mid-session
+• Per-UC system prompts — git-tracked .md files, never mutated mid-session.
+Prompt version pinned by PROMPT_VERSION (default v4).

 Tier 2 — Server-Side State

-• Full artifacts in memory — extraction JSONs, critic results keyed by task_id behind MCP tools
+• Full artifacts in AgentRunState — extraction JSONs, critic results, MQS/CQS answers, quote responses keyed by run_id behind the MCP tools and the Deep Agent persistence layer.

-• Heavy data never transits conversationcompare_extractions pulls from server state
+• Heavy data never transits conversationget_application_summary and similar tools pull from server state.

 Tier 3 — Durable Audit Trail

-• MongoDB collections — extractions, critic decisions, CoT logs, token usage per step
+• MongoDB collections — runs, tool_data side files, extraction audits, critic decisions, CoT logs, token usage per step.

-• Async writes — fire-and-forget, never blocks the workflow
+• Async writes — fire-and-forget, never block the workflow.

 note

 Conversation carries references.
 Tools hold artifacts.
-MongoDB holds the audit trail.
+The persistence layer holds the audit trail.

 System Prompt Architecture